ritza-co/Codecov/CodeCov Draft.md

     token: ${{ secrets.CODECOV_TOKEN }}
 ```

+This step makes use of the CodeCov GitHub application to collect the coverage report and upload it to CodeCov so that it can be processed into visualizations and reports.

-After these edits, the workflow will now install the `coverage` package, run the tests using `coverage`, combine any result files, generate an XML file, and upload that file to CodeCov, ready for inspection.
+After these edits, the workflow will now additionally install the `coverage` package, run the tests using `coverage`, combine any result files, generate an XML file, and upload that file to CodeCov, ready for inspection.

+## Upload Coverage Report

 ### Commit and Push Your Changes